hanschen/ksuperkey/README.md

 This feature is supported by default in Plasma 5.8 and above.
 However, ksuperkey may still be useful to map modifier keys (such as the Super key) to arbitrary keyboard shortcuts.
-If you want to use ksuperkey to map the Super key in Plasma 5.8 and above, make sure to disable the Plasma mapping by modifying `~/.config/kwinrc` to:
+If you want to use ksuperkey to map the Super key in Plasma > 5.8, make sure to disable the Plasma mapping by modifying `~/.config/kwinrc` to:

 ```
 [ModifierOnlyShortcuts]